 - The full process takes 2-4 weeks - AI sourcing plus EOR onboarding compresses what used to take months

 An EOR removes the legal barriers to hiring remote talent anywhere in the world.
 Finding the right candidates in those markets is still the harder problem.
-Pair your employment provider with AI sourcing to build a complete workflow - from discovering talent across 850M+ profiles to compliantly employing them in any country.
+Pair your employment provider with AI sourcing.
+Pin reduces time-to-hire by 82%, fills positions in an average of 14 days, and builds a complete workflow from talent discovery across 850M+ profiles to compliant employment in any country.

 Find remote talent for your EOR pipeline with Pin’s AI sourcing →